National Audit Projects (NAPs)

 The NAPs are "internationally important reports with a potentially significant impact on patient outcome and experience during and after anaesthesia and surgery" (Moppett, 2013).
 In addition to 'shining a light' on the topic, the NAPs include recommendations for clinical practice and research.
 The NAPs are intended to examine, report on and drive improvements in practice.

 The NAPs collect data for a full calendar year on their respective areas of focus.
-The College is indebted to the legion of NAP Local Coordinators who report each case that occurs in their hospitals across the year of data collection, be it of anaphylaxis (NAP6), accidental awareness (NAP5), and so.
+The College is indebted to the legion of NAP Local Coordinators who report each case that meets inclusion criteria which occurs in their hospitals across the year of data collection.
 These Local Coordinators also coordinate baseline and activity surveys in their hospitals.
 The Local Coordinators are the backbone of every NAP and the involvement of 100 per cent of eligible NHS hospitals is a testament to their commitment.

 The majority of the NAPs have also involved collaborations and partnerships between various anaesthesia-related organisations.
-This principle of collaboration was begun with the RCoA working with the National Confidential Acute Pain Critical Incident Audit (NCAPCIA) for NAP3 and includes the Difficult Airway Society (DAS) for NAP4, the Association of Anaesthetists for NAP5, and the British Society for Allergy and Clinical Immunology (BSACI) for NAP6.
+This principle of collaboration was begun with the RCoA working with the National Confidential Acute Pain Critical Incident Audit (NCAPCIA) for NAP3 and includes:

 The RCoA and HSRC would like to acknowledge that many other organisations have also contributed significantly to the development and delivery of NAPs through their important contributions on the relevant steering groups.

 There have been seven National Audit Projects to date: